waltercostamb/waltercostamb.github.io/_posts/2020-04-07-data-analysis-python.md

 [R script](https://github.com/waltercostamb/Statistical_analysis_crime_USA/blob/master/analysis_crime_USA.r), which I prefer for statistical analysis.
 You could do this in python without a problem.
 Python notebooks are great, especially for learning.

-I recommend this books for learning data science with python:
+I recommend the following book for learning data science with python:

   - ["Python Data Science Handbook"](https://jakevdp.github.io/PythonDataScienceHandbook/), by Jake VanderPlas, who very generously put his book online for free.
 I have the hard copy in german, so a translation is available for german speakers.